MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableTlsParsing
-Specifies whether to disable inspection of TLS traffic, also known as HTTPS.
+Removes whether to disable inspection of TLS traffic, also known as HTTPS.
 By default, Network Protection inspects TLS traffic.

 ```yaml